Artur-00/QRCode-component/README.md

 # QRCodeComponent

-This is a project made in order to meet the challenges of the Front-end Mentor site.
+This is my first project made with the intention of fulfilling the challenges of the Front-end Mentor website.